tiniyo/jwt-go/README.md

 There are 2 methods explained in this document to install jwt-go:

-1. Installation on Linux
+1. Manual Installation Steps
 2. Docker Based Installation

 Please do **only one** method, do not do both methods, unless of course you know what you're doing.

-### Method 1: Installation on Linux By Steps
+### Method 1: Manual Installation Steps

 1. Clone the jwt-go into your go path and change directory to cloned repository.